dwhelan/training/katas/fizzbuzz.md

 Players take turns to count incrementally, replacing any number divisible by 3 with the word "fizz", any number divisible by 5 with the word "buzz", and any number divisible by 3 and 5 with the word "fizzbuzz".

 ## Kata
-Create a `fizBuzz(number : int) : string` method that returns a string according to the rules of Fizzbuzz:
+Create a `fizBuzz(number : int)` method that returns a string according to the rules of Fizzbuzz:

  <table>
     <tr>